-Anyone who works shifts will agree that, to varying extents, shift work is bad for your health.
+Anyone who works shifts will agree that shift work is bad for your health.
 How bad it is, depends on many factors.
 However, the implications for doctors and nurses who work shifts are particularly serious.
 Medical mistakes – many of which go unreported and can sometimes even be fatal – and the personal risks that shift work exposes them to on a regular basis, are as alarming as they are unacceptable in any modern health system.

 Shift work has been linked to many health problems, including breast, ovarian and prostate cancers, non-Hodgkin’s lymphoma, melanoma, heart disease and pregnancy problems.
 These health effects make women shift workers, in particular, far more likely to take early retirement due to ill health.
 It is also well known that workplace accidents that result in injuries, as well as mistakes, are much more likely to occur at night than in daytime hours.

-This can explain, in part, the reason that in Canada alone, research estimates that approximately 70,000 patients a year experience serious injury as a result of treatments.
-It is estimated that preventable ‘adverse events’ account for as many as 23,000 deaths across Canada annually.
+This can explain, in part, the reason that in Canada alone, research indicates that, annually, approximately 70,000 patients experience serious injury as a result of treatments and that preventable ‘adverse events’ account for as many as 23,000 deaths.

 70,000 patients a year experience serious injury as a result of medical treatments

 The numbers are scary and only estimated since not all mistakes are reported, usually because of fears of repercussions or job security.
 According to a report in the National Post, one nurse said of mistakes at work: “We do turn a blind eye and walk away.
 There is a lot of lying, there’s a lot of cover-up.”

 One nurse said of mistakes at work: “We turn a blind eye and walk away."